-December 2013 saw our second visit to Vergelegen in as many months.
-We had been invited to attend a picnic at the estate to celebrate a friend’s 70th birthday.
+December 2013 saw our second visit to the estate in as many months.
+We had been invited to attend a picnic at Vergelegen to celebrate a friend’s 70th birthday.
 The picnic area is just past the impressive rose garden, and the tables are well spaced out among the camphor trees in the enchanted forest.

 Wine and Alcohol

 The estate wine is on offer, at cellar door prices, as well as beers and ciders.

 The picnic boxes contain various platters divided into breads and pâtés, pastry and salad, charcuterie, cheese and dessert.
 I lavished my bread roll with the farm butter as well as some very average hummus and what is described on the menu as a mushroom and biltong paté but what tasted more like an olive tapenade to me.
 The courgette and Parmesan tart was very tasty and the potato and lentil salad did not rock my boat at all!
 On the same plate was an assortment of vegetables including green beans, broccoli, carrots and courgettes.
 The Parma style ham was lightly cured and thankfully one person chose not to sit at our table and so we had her portion to share.
 The peppered roast beef was served with crunchy pickled gherkins and some really strong pickled onions, which I love.
 The pork pie was not a traditional pork pie and lacked in flavour – which I expect would have come from the Cape country mustard if it had been in the picnic box.
 We also had a piece of cold poached salmon which was quite warm by the time we opened our picnic boxes.
 They stood next to the tables for about 2 hours and don’t have an ice block in them to keep the contents cool.
 The salmon benefited from the addition of the lemon mayonnaise and a generous grinding of salt.